 How to install glass switchplates

-So you are installing a mirrored glass, or clear glass switch plate on the glass mirror in your bathroom or new backsplash in your home?
+So you are installing a mirrored glass or clear glass switch plate on the glass mirror in your bathroom or a new backsplash in your home?
 Well, it should be an easy accomplishment, and is not as difficult as you would think, so "do it right".

-There are a few things to think about, and the first is that clear glass, or mirrored glass switch plates are flat on the back side, and not like a standard wall plate, which are concaved in the backsides.
+There are a few things to think about, and the first is that clear glass, or mirrored glass switch plates are flat on the backside, and not like a standard wall plate, which is concaved in the backsides.
 If you think you just need to get out the screwdriver, and away you go, don't hold your breath, and you need to know a few things before you start.

 1. Check to make sure that the facing surface of the conduit box fixture in the wall is flush with the wall, and secure that glass plate to the fixture.